 Don’t Miss the Gumbo Limbo Trail (MM-3.7)

-The Pinelands trail is a 0.4-mile walk through a slash pine forest.
+The Pinelands Trail is a 0.4-mile walk through a slash pine forest.
 They place general information about the flora and fauna of the Pinelands ecosystem on interpretive signs along the trail.
 Much of the subtropical forest undergrowth comprises saw palmettos, scattered ferns, and other lush vegetation.
 We saw tree snails and various lizards as we walked along the trail.
 There are solution holes created when rainwater and decaying leaves combine to dissolve limestone bedrock.
 Water is stored in a natural pool formed by sinking soil.
 These provide needed water for wildlife during the dry season.
 I find the unique geology of the Everglades and Florida to be fascinating.
-Long Pine Trail Map-Click here.
+(Long Pine Trail Map)

 Cypress Dome Boardwalk – Pa-hay-okee Overlook Trail (MM-14.2)

 This is a very short 0.2-mile loop trail that ends with a raised platform where you can view incredible, panoramic of the river of grass.
 Pay-hay-okee in the Seminole language translates to “grassy waters.”
-The trail begins in woodland before emerging over the grassy slough.
-From the observation deck, you can see the vastness of the Everglades Sawgrass marsh.
+The trail begins in woodland before emerging onto the grassy slough.
+From the observation deck, you can see the vastness of the Everglades sawgrass marsh.
 It seems to go on forever in the distance.
-Trail map-Click here.
+Trail map-click here.

-Travel TIP: If you have the time this is a great place to view the sunset.
-The panoramic views over the “River of Grass” is amazing.
+Travel TIP: If you have the time, this is a great place to view the sunset.
+The panoramic views of the “River of Grass” are amazing.

 The trail is about halfway between Homestead and Flamingo.
 This is a 0.4-mile loop through an island tropical forest hammock.
 A raised boardwalk takes you through the grass wetland to the island jungle.
 The walk is suitable for everyone, including small kids and wheelchairs.
-There are no facilities in the parking area.
-Certain times of the year, mosquitoes may be a problem, so bring plenty of bug repellent.
-I love this trail for its unique perspective of the everglades.
+There are no facilities at the parking area.
+At certain times of the year, mosquitoes may be a problem, so bring plenty of bug repellent.
+I love this trail for its unique perspective of the Everglades.
 These isolated hammocks are a lifeline for a myriad of species like panthers, bears, otters and migratory birds.
-Even in the wet season they provide an oasis.
+Even in the wet season, they provide an oasis.

-As we walked onto the hardwood hammock, epiphytes cover many of the large hardwoods.
-It amazes me how a small rise in elevation can become a completely unique ecosystem.
-We saw many trees during our walk, including Strangler Figs, Gumbo Limbo trees, and palms.
-The highlight on this trail is you will see the largest living mahogany tree (Swieteniamahogani) in the United States.
-Virtually all the Mahogany trees were over-harvested in the early 17th century.
+When we stepped onto the hardwood hammock, many large hardwoods were covered with epiphytes.
+It amazes me how a small rise in elevation can make a completely unique ecosystem.
+We saw many trees during our walk, including strangler figs, gumbo limbo trees, and palms.
+The highlight on this trail is that you will see the largest living mahogany tree (Swieteniamahogani) in the United States.
+Virtually all the mahogany trees were over-harvested in the early 17th century.
 They prized the trees for their durability, used for shipbuilding, furniture, and other uses.
 We found this to be the best hike, probably because we had the hammock to ourselves.
 It was refreshing to take our time, enjoying the solitude of the moment in this tropical oasis.
 If you are lucky, you will see a barred owl.

 Paurotis Pond Picnic Area-Nesting Bird Rookeries (MM-24.6)